Calculation Point Logo

 Plan Your Fuel

-A typical 10 km round-trip hike with 800 m elevation can burn 800–1,500+ calories depending on your weight and pack.
-That’s equivalent to 0.1–0.2 kg of fat!
-Always pack extra water and snacks for hikes over 500 calories burned.
+A typical 10 km round-trip hike with 800m elevation can burn 800-1,500+ calories depending on weight and pack.
+Always pack extra water and snacks for hikes exceeding 500 calories burned.